sagemath/trac_to_gh/Issue 4604.md

 # Issue 4604: Graphics() should work in 3d as a valid empty object

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4604

 Original creator: mhampton